-- Since Trivial File Transfer Protocol uses UDP for communicating of files hence it establishes a connection generally by using port 69
+- Since Trivial File Transfer Protocol uses UDP for communicating files, hence it establishes a connection generally by using port 69

 - Once the connection is established, the client generally requests RRQ or WRQ.
-Here, RRQ means Read Request and WRQ stands for Write Request.
-A client generally request for reading request if it wants to only read the file and generated write request if wants to write a particular file which exists on the server
+Here, RRQ means Read Request, and WRQ stands for Write Request.
+A client generally requests for reading request if it wants only to read the file and generated a written request if he wants to write a particular file that exists on the server.

 - Once this is done, then files are communicated in the form of small packets.

-- These packets are of 512 bytes.
-The file to be communicated is divided into small packets where each packet consists of 512 bytes
+- These packets are 512 bytes.
+The file to be communicated is divided into small packets, where each packet consists of 512 bytes.

-- Once a packet is communicated from server to client, the server waits to receive an acknowledgment from the client that packet has been received.
-Once, acknowledgment is received the server sends the next packet of 512 bytes
+- Once a packet is communicated from server to client, the server waits to receive an acknowledgement from the client that the packet has been received.
+Once the acknowledgement is received, the server sends the next packet of 512 bytes.

 - This is done till the last packet is communicated from server-side to client-side.

-Now, let us look of few of the scenarios while communicating of data packets
+Now, let us look at a few of the scenarios while communicating of data packets.

 What will happen if a Packet is not received on the Client Side?